 - Estimated Aid is an estimate of available financial aid funds temporarily assigned to the student's account before disbursement occurs.
 This allows for a more accurate reflection of term balances due based upon the anticipated financial aid.
 Payments will not be released to the student prior to the receipt of anticipated funds and the "estimated award" becomes an "actual award."

 - Students must be officially registered for the semester and meet enrollment criteria (i.e., full-time enrollment) before any financial aid funds will be disbursed.
-Financial aid funds will be credited to the student's account in the following sequence; a) fees and tuition; b) University housing (if applicable); c) authorized miscellaneous charges (if applicable).
+Financial aid funds will be credited to the student's account in the following sequence; a) tuition and fees; b) University housing (if applicable); c) authorized miscellaneous charges (if applicable).

-- The University estimates your eligibility for aid from the Division of Student Financial Aid (SFA), formerly known as the State Student Assistance Commission of Indiana (SSACI), and the Federal Pell Grant.
+- The University estimates your eligibility for aid from the Indiana Commission for Higher Education (CHE), and the Federal Pell Grant.
 These estimated awards will be used to defer amounts due to the University.
 Adjustments will be made to the amount assigned to the student's account if the amount of the estimated award differs from the amount of the actual award when finalized.
 Additionally, if the estimated award is not finalized, the student will be billed by the University.
-IMPORTANT: Students seeking to drop classes below 12 semester hours for undergraduates or 8 semester hours for graduate students after financial aid awards have been disbursed, and before the end of the fourth week of classes, should speak to a financial aid counselor regarding their course load; the reduced hours will result in a loss or reduction of their award package.
+IMPORTANT: Students seeking to drop classes below 12 semester hours for undergraduates or 8 semester hours for graduate students after financial aid awards have been disbursed, and before the end of the fourth week of classes, should speak to a financial aid counselor regarding their course load; the reduced hours could result in a loss or reduction of their award package.

 - Award amounts from the Federal Stafford Loan Program will also be estimated in order to temporarily defer amounts due to the University when a loan application has been processed by the DFA.
 If a student does not complete the loan process, he/she will be billed for the estimated award assigned toward amounts due to the University.

 - Student Loans accepted on the myPurdue portal will appear as "estimated aid" and credit the bill in anticipation of their arrival.
-Funds from Federal Stafford and PLUS Loan programs cannot be disbursed until the Bursar's Office receives the funds from the
+Funds from Federal Direct and PLUS Loan programs cannot be disbursed until the Bursar's Office receives the funds from the Federal Government.

 - PLUS loan funds will be reflected on the student's account as a credit toward tuition/fees and University housing (if applicable), and any authorized miscellaneous charges.